AG Coakley Secures $3 Billion in Loan Modifications for Homeowners Nationwide in Agreement with Mortgage Lending Giant Countrywide

 This lawsuit and settlement are part of Attorney General Coakley's broad initiative to combat predatory lending practices through enforcement litigation, regulation and education.

 Since taking office in January 2007, Attorney General Martha Coakley has taken a multi-faceted approach to tackling the foreclosure crisis and its fallout in Massachusetts.
-As the foreclosure rate skyrocketed in 2007, the Attorney General's Office issued an emergency regulation banning predatory foreclosure rescue schemes, and later issued strict consumer protection regulations governing mortgage brokers and lenders.
+As the foreclosure rate skyrocketed in 2007, the Attorney General's Office issued an emergency regulation banning predatory foreclosure rescue schemes, and later issued strict governing mortgage brokers and lenders.
 The office later brought suit against some of the nation's largest subprime lenders, including Fremont Investment & Loan, and Option One, a subsidiary of H&R Block.
 The Fremont case resulted in a $10 million settlement in June 2009, including $8 million in consumer restitution, as well as a landmark Supreme Judicial Court ruling that certain Fremont loans were "presumptively unfair."
 More recently, the Attorney General's Office has undertaken an inquiry into the role of securitizers-those who bundled mortgage loans and sold them as mortgage-backed securities or other investments-which resulted in a $60 million settlement in May 2009 with Goldman Sachs.
 Over the past three years, the office has also undertaken various other criminal and civil enforcement actions against individuals and entities who have engaged in mortgage fraud, foreclosure rescue schemes, and loan modification scams.